gabrieldansereau/ms_downscaling_metawebs/README.md

 (supplementary material), with species-unique sites displaying high values of both measures and network-unique sites displaying low values.
 Moreover, LCBD scores essentially highlight variability hotspots and are a measure of the variance of community or network structure.
-Here they also serve as an inter-ecoregion variation measure which can be compared to the within-ecoregion variation highlighted by the interquantile ranges.
-The narrower range of values for network LCBD values and the lower IQR values indicate that both the inter-ecoregion and within-ecoregion variation are lower for network than for species ([@Fig:ecoregion_lcbd]).
+Here, they also serve as an inter-ecoregion variation measure, which can be compared to the within-ecoregion variation highlighted by the interquantile ranges.
+The narrower range of values for network LCBD values and the lower IQR values indicate that both the inter-ecoregion and within-ecoregion variation are lower for networks than for species ([@Fig:ecoregion_lcbd]).
 Additionally, higher values for network LCBD also indicate that most ecoregions can hold ecologically unique sites.